 In 2019 he relocated to western Massachusetts.

 In 2020 he began releasing podcast episodes of his new rock opera project "Witch Hunt - history told in music, sound, and story" which tells the story of The Salem Witch Trials.

-Most recently Brian oversaw the completion of a long long Uncle Sammy studio album produced by Mike Keneally called Unearthed.
+Also in 2020 Brian oversaw the completion of a long lost Uncle Sammy studio album produced by Mike Keneally called Unearthed.

 Some of Brian's primary musical influences include: Frank Zappa, Pat Metheny, Jaco Pastorius, Todd Rundgren, Pink Floyd, Joe Jackson, Phish, Victor Wooten, Kai Echardt, Oregon, Trilok Gurtu, Steely Dan, Santana, Michael Hedges, Gentle Giant, ELP, Genesis, Yes, Peter Gabriel, King Crimson, The Tubes, Stevie Ray Vaughan, Aquarium Rescue Unit, moe., Igor Stravinsky, The Grateful Dead, The Allman Brothers, Jefferson Airplane, Radiohead, Joni Mitchell, Steve Reich, Charles Mingus, J.S.
 Bach, Herbie Hancock, Talking Heads, Paul Simon, Bruce Cockburn, and many more.